wp-plugins/step-by-step/readme.txt

 == Screenshots ==

 1. Use the standard WYSIWYG editor for background type of information.
-2. Guides made up of steps are managed in their own section.
+2. Guides made up of steps are managed their own section.
 3. Each step is created in its own separate module.
 4. Give your guide a title and add some background information.
 5. Add or remove steps at anytime.